 General Commercial areas are intended to provide economic development opportunities and also provide a range of local shopping options to support residents living in the Settlement Areas and nearby agricultural community.
+General Commercial areas should be clustered in Settlement Areas in the form of small nodes, plazas or main street formats.

 Within lands designated General Commercial the primary use of land shall be for businesses engaged in the buying, selling, supplying, leasing and exchanging of goods and services.
 Accessory permitted uses may include government and public offices and institutional uses such as schools, parks, recreation, libraries, and fire stations.
-Accessory residential dwelling units are permitted in a mixed use format, with commercial uses located on the ground floor and residential uses located on upper storey and/or rear ground floor, with the size subject to the standards of the Zoning By-law.
+Secondary residential dwelling units are permitted in a mixed use format, with commercial uses located on the ground floor and residential uses located on upper storey and/or rear ground floor, with the size subject to the standards of the Zoning By-law.